 Our government's problem is not that the problems we face are so difficult; it's the bad behavior or our leaders.
 I repeat: our government's downfall is how its leaders are talking about each other, or else not talking to each other, instead of maturely discussing our economic and other national quandaries.

-Leaders, Be nice to each other.
+Be nice to each other.
 Talk respectfully to each other.
-Invite the other party to join you in constructive dialogue sessions.
-Listen respectfully instead of scorning and deprecating each other's concerns.
+Invite members of the other party to join you in constructive dialogue sessions.
+Listen respectfully instead of scorning and deprecating each others' concerns.

-Let go of politics, that is, of maneuvering to win more elections and more power so that you can continue to ignore the other side's concerns, narcissistically insisting on getting your way.
+Let go of politics, that is, of maneuvering to win more elections and more power so that you can continue to ignore the other side's concerns.
+Go beyond the narcissism of insisting on getting your way.
 Put a 100% stop to your blame and criticism of the other party, behaviors we might expect of young children but not of our elected leaders.
-Look instead to what you yourself might do differently to lead us all to a more cooperative political environment.
-Behave yourselves!
-And show the kind of leadership Americans deserve.

-Denver clinical psychodlogist Dr. Susan Heitler's book The Power of Two clarifies guidelines for collaborative dialogue, similar to way the book Robert's Rules of Order set forth guidelines for parliamentary procedure in formal meetings.
-Her interactive online program teaches these skills for use in couple and all collaborative relationships.
+Denver clinical psychologist Dr. Susan Heitler's book The Power of Two and its companion workbook, The Power of Two Workbook, clarify guidelines for collaborative dialogue, similar to way the book Robert's Rules of Order set forth guidelines for parliamentary procedure in formal meetings.

 Understanding the guidelines for collaborative dialogue can give you a better marriage, more success on the job, and the ability to sustain friendships with people whose political views differ from yours.
 The rewards are high!